Off-shell phase diagram of BPS black holes in AdS$_5$: On-shell phase diagram with four derivative corrections

 \FloatBarrier

-from on shell phase diagrams in the sub critical electric potential limit fig (\ref{G1}), we find \begin{itemize} \item At $ T < T_{\rm HP}$ , with increasing $\alpha, \lambda_{1}$ both small and large black hole further destabilizes. \item At $ T > T_{\rm HP}$, with increasing $\alpha, \lambda_{1}$ the small black hole phase destabilizes , while the large black hole phase stabilizes.
+From the on-shell phase diagrams in the sub critical electric potential limit fig (\ref{G1}), we find that: \begin{itemize} \item For $ T < T_{\rm HP}$, with increasing $\alpha, \lambda_{1}$, both small and large black holes further destabilize. \item For $ T > T_{\rm HP}$, with increasing $\alpha, \lambda_{1}$, the small black hole phase destabilizes, while the large black hole phase stabilizes.

 \end{itemize}

 \FloatBarrier